archcoding-books/papers/storage/haystack/haystack.md

 space used by deleted and duplicate needles (needles with the same key and alternate key).
 A Store machine compacts a volume file by copying needles into a new file while skipping any duplicate or deleted entries.
-Dur- ing compaction, deletes go to both files.
-Once this pro- cedure reaches the end of the file, it blocks any further modifications to the volume and atomically swaps the files and in-memory structures.
+During compaction, deletes go to both files.
+Once this procedure reaches the end of the file, it blocks any further modifications to the volume and atomically swaps the files and in-memory structures.

-We use compaction to free up space from deleted pho- tos.
+We use compaction to free up space from deleted photos.
 The pattern for deletes is similar to photo views: young photos are a lot more likely to be deleted.
 Over the course of a year, about 25% of the photos get deleted.